-mesolve (H, rho0, tlist, c\ops, e\ops, args={}, options=None, progress\bar=<qutip.ui.progressbar.BaseProgressBar object at 0x2ac6866d3c10>)
+mesolve (H, rho0, tlist, c\ops, e\ops, args={}, options=None, progress\bar=None)

-Master equation evolution of a density matrix for a given Hamiltonian.
+Master equation evolution of a density matrix for a given Hamiltonian and set of collapse operators, or a Liouvillian.

-Evolve the state vector or density matrix (rho0) using a given Hamiltonian (H) and an [optional] set of collapse operators $(c\op\list)$ , by integrating the set of ordinary differential equations that define the system.
+Evolve the state vector or density matrix (rho0) using a given Hamiltonian (H) and an [optional] set of collapse operators ( $c_ops$ ), by integrating the set of ordinary differential equations that define the system.
 In the absence of collapse operators the system is evolved according to the unitary evolution of the Hamiltonian.

-The output is either the state vector at arbitrary points in time (tlist), or the expectation values of the supplied operators $(e\ops)$ .
-If $e\ops$ is a callback function, it is invoked for each time in tlist with time and the state as arguments, and the function does not use any return values.
+The output is either the state vector at arbitrary points in time (tlist), or the expectation values of the supplied operators ( $e_ops$ ).
+If $e_ops$ is a callback function, it is invoked for each time in tlist with time and the state as arguments, and the function does not use any return values.